bitdefender/river/README.md

 ## Experiments
 If you want to see live how logs react to your changes:
 1. Go to /home/YOURUSERNAME/testtools/river/benchmark-payloads/fmi and change the code inside fmi.c
-2. Run: ./test_build.sh to build and install the lib, then ./test_inference.sh to test on a given payload input (edit the input payload inside the script if you want)
+2. Run: ./test_build.sh to build and install the lib
+3. Run ./test_inference.sh to test on a given payload input (edit the input payload inside the script if you want) Notice the file libfmi_dissassembly.txt created for you to understand the ASM code used by River.
+You must follow only the one in test_simple function ("search for the string in that file).